CRPS-LAM: Probabilistic Regional Weather Forecasting with Continuous Ranked Probability Score

 The training procedure for CRPS-LAM is summarized in \cref{tab:training_steps}.
 We begin by training the model on single-step forecasts until convergence, after which we extend the training to two-step autoregressive rollouts.
 In this setup, we did not observe any additional benefits from training with more autoregressive steps.

-During the initial training phase, we sometimes observe instability where the model collapses into producing near-deterministic forecasts, effectively minimizing the mean absolute error of each ensemble member while neglecting the latent variable.
+During the initial training phase, we sometimes observe instability when training with the unbiased \gls{crps} estimator.
 Similar behavior has been reported by \citet{lang2024aifscrpsensembleforecastingusing}, who proposed a modified training objective to address it, and by \citet{fourcastnet3}, who mitigated the issue by using a biased \acrshort{crps} estimator with a large ensemble early in training, later transitioning to a smaller ensemble and the unbiased fair \acrshort{crps} estimator.

 Prior to introducing autoregressive training with two-step trajectories, we observed artifacts in a small subset of ensemble members at longer lead times.
 However, these artifacts disappeared once the model was trained with autoregressive forecasting steps, suggesting that training with multiple autoregressive steps helps stabilize the usage of latent variables at longer lead times.